 The people we’re claiming against may request that their own medical expert assess your injuries as well.

-If you’re seriously injured, we’ll also arrange a needs assessment with one of our Client Liaison Managers.
+If you’re seriously injured, we’ll also arrange a needs assessment with one of our support and rehabilitation coordinators.
 They’ll work out if your injuries mean that you need any special rehabilitation or therapy, changes to your accommodation, or care support.
 They’ll also help arrange any support that you need.